 Table 2-6.
+Work Group Needs, Continued

-Work Group Needs Order-Takers' and Ability to monitor and control the order agents' calls (for example, to Customer Service know who is available) and immediately see whether too many callers Supervisor are waiting.
-When a caller has waited a certain length of time or a caller has asked to leave a message, the call should go to an overflow receiver.
-The supervisor makes sure that enough agents are available and that callers are not waiting too long, either for agents or overflow receiver(s).
+Work Group Needs Order-Takers' and Customer Service Supervisor Ability to observe and control the order agents' calls (for example, to know who is available) and immediately see whether too many callers are waiting.
+When a caller has waited a certain length of time or a caller has asked to leave a message, the call should go to a voice messaging system.
 When a caller hangs up without speaking to a company representative, the supervisor must be able to call the customer back promptly.
-Sales Support Staff Barrier code (password) access for remote access callers, to help avoid toll fraud by hackers Field Sales Ability for field representatives to have calls forwarded from the West Representatives coast office to their off-site telephones Factory and Ability to be summoned by loudspeaker when necessary Warehouse Personnel Ability to hear an extra alert when a call arrives in some noisier areas Calling restrictions
+Sales Support Staff Barrier code (password) access for remote access callers, to help avoid toll fraud by hackers Field Sales Representatives Ability for field representatives to have calls forwarded from the West coast office to their off-site telephones Factory and Ability to be summoned by loudspeaker when necessary Warehouse Personnel Ability to hear an extra alert when a call arrives in some noisier areas 3.
+Calling restrictions